U.S. Senate OKs $1.2T bipartisan infrastructure bill - NewsBreak

 Grijalva said he was working with like-minded House members to increase Interior’s share of the funding.

-The post U.S. Senate OKs $1.2T bipartisan infrastructure bill appeared first on Florida Phoenix .
+The post U.S. Senate OKs $1.2T bipartisan infrastructure bill appeared first on New Hampshire Bulletin .

 Comments / 0